-- Over 60,000 students have taken part since 2010 - Cited as good practice in policy documents - Cardiff research suggests 1,650 young people will not go onto take up smoking as a result - Treatment of lung cancer in England costs £261M per year.
-If implemented throughout the UK, DECIPHer-Assist would prevent 20,000 young people taking up smoking each year - Award-winning company setup to licence the programme
+- Over 60,000 students have taken part since 2010 - Cited as good practice in policy documents - Cardiff research suggests 1,650 young people will not go on to take up smoking as a result - Treatment of lung cancer in England costs £261M per year.
+If implemented throughout the UK, ASSIST would prevent 20,000 young people taking up smoking each year - Award-winning company set up to licence the programme

-A University of York sociology project called 'Advising the advisers' helped improve the conduct of adviser-claimant interviews in Jobcentres.
+A University of York sociology project called "Advising the advisers" helped improve the conduct of adviser-claimant interviews in Jobcentres.
 This impact was also awarded the highest possible grade for its significance and reach.
-Policy-makers learned about evidence via working papers and presentations, and changes in policy resulted from the work, including new procedures and compulsory training for advisers.
-This impact was evidenced using testimonials from those who had benefited from the work, such as this one, from a senior civil servant:
+Policy-makers learned about evidence via working papers and presentations, and changes in policy resulted from the work, including new procedures & compulsory training for advisors.
+This impact was evidence, using testimonials from those who had benefited from the work, such as this one, from a senior civil servant:

-"This research has had impacts in immediate and potentially long- term performance gains.
+"This research has had impacts in immediate and potentially long term performance gains.
 We are now using the results of this research to develop and test [an evidence-based] adviser training programme.
-The results of this research have the potential to change the whole adviser training approach" These examples show the wide range of different types of impacts and evidence that can be used in case studies.
+The results of this research have the potential to change the whole adviser training approach"

+These examples show the wide range of different types of impacts and evidence that can be used in case studies.
 They also show how differently impact is evidenced in different disciplines.
 You can read thousands more in detail at: http://impact.ref.ac.uk.
 It is worth dipping into this database.
 Browse through case studies in your subject area or search for keywords you are working on if you want some inspiration.
 Read through the descriptions of impact to get new ideas about types of evidence you could collect and use to communicate your own impacts.
-If you are interested in how to write a high-scoring case study for the next Research Excellence Framework, I have written a guide in Part 4.